UsernameSteven/ClassRepository/README.md

 * Develop quests and story hooks that arise naturally from the world’s history, cultures, or conflicts.
 This provides a sense of purpose for players.
 ## Document Everything
 * Keep notes on your world, including important events, NPCs, and locations.
 This helps maintain consistency and provides a reference for future sessions.
+Check out this link or click the picture above for more tips on [World Building](https://www.youtube.com/watch?v=91FldxlD4-w)